2 Days in Belfast with Kids

 2 Day Belfast Itinerary with Kids

-Belfast Day 1
+Belfast with Kids – Day 1

 We walked around a lot on our first day and discovered a lot of fun things to do in Belfast with kids.
-Walking is a great way to a good feel for the character of this interesting city.
+Walking is a great way to get a good feel for the character of this interesting city.

 The Big Fish, the Salmon of Knowledge

 The Big Fish is fun and quirky, making it a perfect place to start a walking tour of Belfast.
-Located on the riverfront pathway along the River Logan in Central Belfast, the Big Fish was commissioned in 1999 to celebrate the regeneration of the river.
+Located on the riverfront pathway along the River Lagan in Central Belfast, the Big Fish was commissioned in 1999 to celebrate the regeneration of the river.

-The Big Fish, also known as the Salmon of Knowledge, is 32 feet long and gets kissed all day long – lucky guy!
+The Big Fish, also known as the Salmon of Knowledge, is 32 feet long and gets kissed all day long, lucky guy!
 From a distance, he’s got nice blue and white coloring, but up close you can see the special details.
 Each tile on the Big Fish contains a historic image related to Belfast.

 Many of the images were provided by the Ulster Museum, while others came from kids who attend school along the river.